 A transaction-based company is one from which customers buy only once.
 The sales safe doesn’t tie the customer into the company, as they are not obligated to continue doing business with the company.

 Values are the morals and beliefs identified as important for a business.
 Values are ingrained in the company’s processes and procedures.

 An investor who normally invests in between $1-million and $5-million in a company, venture capitalists are involved with companies in the final stages of commercialization or through rapid growth phases requiring where cash.
 They expect a high rate of return in a short time.

 Visibility refers to marketing initiatives undertaken with a goal to get everyone, especially the target market, to notice a business.

 A vision is a long-term business goal (five years or longer) that motivates and drives everyone involved.

 Willingness to Pay (see also Value)

 Word of Mouth

-The result of a well-planned and well-executed marketing strategy wherein people are spreading awareness of your business by talking about it.
-This tends to be the result of happy customers who share their positive experiences with their friends and family.
+Word of mouth is the result of a well-planned and well-executed marketing strategy where people spread awareness of a business by talking about it.
+Getting business by word of mouth tends to be because a business has happy customers sharing their positive experiences.